lgtm-migrator/projet-bijelic_coke_mbayo_salhi/README.md

 ## About the project

-This project consist in the creation of a static website generator.
+This project consists in the creation of a static website generator.
 It is given within the lecture DIL in HEIG-VD.

 ## Built with
 - Maven